cardano-foundation/developer-portal/docs/stake-pool-guide/block-producer-keys.md

 EOF
 ```

-Now lets restart the node.
+Restart the node:
 ```
 sudo systemctl reload-or-restart cardano-testnode
 ```

-after the restart, if we run the gLiveView again we should see that the node has changed from Relay to Core Node
+After the restart, if we run gLiveView again we should see that the node has changed from Relay to Core Node:

 ![Block Producer](/img/stake-pool-guide/snsky_producer.jpg)

 Now we have converted the relay node to block producing node.
-Next step will be to register the pool on the network.
+The next step will be to register the pool on the network.